bitcoin-sv/bitcoin-sv/doc/build-unix.md

 ## Manual building notes

-Some notes on how to build Bitcoin SV in Unix.
+Some notes on how to build Final Bitcoin in Unix.

 Always use absolute paths to configure and compile bitcoin and the dependencies, for example, when specifying the path of the dependency: